Start9Labs/service-pipeline/README.md

     make
     ```
 1. Sideload & Run
-    - In the embassyOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`
+    - In the StartOS web UI menu, navigate to `Settings -> Sideload Service`
     - Drag and drop or select the `hello-world.s9pk` from your filesystem to install
     - Once the service has installed, navigate to `Services -> Hello World` and click "Start"
     - Once the Health Check is successful, click "Launch UI" and verify you see the Hello World page

 ## Package a service

 The package file produced by this process has a `s9pk` extension.
-This file is what is installed to run a service on embassyOS.
+This file is what is installed to run a service on StartOS.
 ### 1. Build a Dockerfile

 A Dockerfile defines the recipe for building the environment to run a service.
-Currently, embassyOS only supports one Dockerfile per project (i.e. no Docker compose), so it should include any necessary database configurations.
+Currently, StartOS only supports one Dockerfile per project (i.e. no Docker compose), so it should include any necessary database configurations.
 There are several methods to build a Dockerfile for your service.

 First, check to see if the upstream project has already built one.
 This is usually your best source for finding Docker images that are compatible with ARM.
 Next, you can: